The 2.3 GHz continuum survey of the GEM project: Large-scale Galactic emission and the GEM project

-The lack of surveys in this frequency gap is even more critical for polarisation surveys.
-Synchrotron radiation is intrinsically polarised and its contaminating role poses higher risks for polarisation than for total intensity.
-In addition, the selection effect of Faraday depolarisation is partial only toward the lower end of the gap.
-It was not until recently though, that the first all-sky absolutely-calibrated polarisation survey (1.4\th{GHz}) became a reality (Wolleben et al.~\cite{Wolle06}; Testori et al.~\cite{Testo04}).
-Still, the gap extends up to the lowest of the WMAP frequency bands (Page et al.~\cite{Page07}).
-From the point of view of cosmological implications, it becomes more urgent to bridge radio and microwaves polarisation surveys; whereas from the astrophysical point of view, the precise elucidation of the Galaxy as a Faraday screen is of key importance to the study of magnetic fields in the Galaxy (Beck \cite{Beck07}) via the synchrotron mechanism.
-Clearly, polarisation surveys at frequencies higher than a few GHz (see for example Leonardi et al.~\cite{Leonardi06}) are needed to address the contamination of the CMB at higher frequencies, where the forthcoming Planck mission, with a wider frequency coverage and a better sensitivity, will deepen our cosmological understanding.
+The lack of surveys in this frequency gap is even more critical for polarization surveys.
+Synchrotron radiation is intrinsically polarized and its contaminating role poses higher risks for polarization than for total intensity.
+In addition, the selection effect of Faraday depolarization is partial only toward the lower end of the gap.
+The first all-sky absolutely-calibrated polarization survey (Wolleben et al.~\cite{Wolle06}; Testori et al.~\cite{Testo04}) was a rather recent achievement at 1.4\thinspace{GHz}.
+Still, the gap extends up to the lowest of the WMAP frequency bands (Page et al.~\cite{Page07}; Hinshaw et al.~\cite{Hinshaw09}).
+From the point of view of cosmological implications, it becomes more urgent to bridge radio and microwave polarization surveys; whereas from the astrophysical point of view, the precise elucidation of the Galaxy as a Faraday screen is of key importance to the study of magnetic fields in the Galaxy (Beck \cite{Beck07}) via the synchrotron mechanism.
+Clearly, polarization surveys at frequencies higher than a few GHz (for example Leonardi et al.~\cite{Leonardi06}) are needed to address the contamination of the CMB at higher frequencies, where the current Planck mission, with a wider frequency coverage and a better sensitivity, will undoubtedly deepen our cosmological understanding (Fauvet et al.~\cite{Fauvet12}).
+Despite their lack of sensitivity to diffuse Galactic emission, Galactic Plane surveys also produce a wealth of information regarding the magneto-ionic medium, which help us understand the complexity of the interplay between electron densities and magnetic field strengths in generating the pervading synchrotron radiation of the low-frequency sky (Gao et al.~\cite{Gao10}).
+Below we outline the scope of a novel observational program aimed to bridge the mapping of diffuse Galactic emission in this frequency gap.